Yashs2774/Yashs2774/README.md

-# 🚀 Welcome to My GitHub Profile! 🌟
+# 🚀 Hi I'm Yash Shah 🌟

-Hi, I’m **Yash Shah**, an enthusiastic **Python Developer** passionate about building scalable web applications and solving real-world problems with technology.
+Hi, I’m **Yash Shah**, an enthusiastic **Software Developer** passionate about building scalable web applications and solving real-world problems with technology.
 With hands-on experience in **Django**, **Flask**, and RESTful APIs, I’m constantly exploring new tools and frameworks to enhance my craft.

 ---